Intelligence Regiment (Denmark)

-The Intelligence Regiment (Efterretningsregimentet, EFR) is a regiment of the Royal Danish Army.
+The Intelligence Regiment (Efterretningsregimentet, EFR) is an army intelligence regiment of the Royal Danish Army.

 It was originally created as the Army Intelligence Centre (Hærens Efterretnings Center), and was a collection of all intelligence units, created by the Danish Defence Agreement 2013-2017 on the basis of lessons learned in Afghanistan and Iraq.

 Following the Danish Defence Agreement 2018–23, the centre was upgraded to a regiment and the name was changed.

 Structure

 Today the Intelligence Regiment has 2 battalions: